Content on this page was generated by AI and has not been manually reviewed.

 5 Is WebRTC leaks a risk with VPNs in Edge?

 Yes, WebRTC can leak your real IP address.
 Use extensions that mitigate WebRTC leaks or disable WebRTC in Edge.
-How to add vpn extension in microsoft edge
+Does edge have a vpn 2026

 6 Should I use a VPN if I’m on public Wi‑Fi?